-De novo A non templated assembly of up to 30 million sequence reads and up to a 50 Mbase total length for all contigs combined.
+Group Workflow Description De novo assembly Fast, accurate trimming and assembly of Sanger trace data, creating a project file that can be edited in SeqMan Ultra or SeqMan Pro.
+A non templated assembly of up to 30 million sequence reads and up to a 50 Mbase total length for all contigs combined.
 The capacity is determined by the amount of available RAM.
-When assembling a data set de novo, we recommend using paired end data, if available.
-Reference- guided (small genomes, contigs) Assembles/aligns reads onto one or more reference sequences/templates.
-This workflow is most frequently used for extending off the ends of saved contig consensus sequences.
+When assembling a data set de novo , we recommend using paired end data, if available.
+ABI / Sanger Genome finishing - refinement Align Sanger data to a draft sequence for further refinement of small errors.
+(Note: Use Variant Analysis/Resequencing workflow if your primary intent is SNP analysis).
+This workflow is most frequently used for extending off the ends of saved contig consensus sequences and correcting small errors within the contigs.
 This type of assembly can include up to 10 million reads and up to a 100 Mbase genome.
 It can be edited at a later time using a utility like SeqMan Ultra or SeqMan Pro.
-De novo A non templated assembly of up to 30 million sequence reads and up to a 50 Mbase total length for all contigs combined.
+De novo assembly Assembly of Sanger, Illumina and Long-read sequencing data that produces a file that can be edited with SeqMan Ultra or SeqMan Pro.
+A non templated assembly of up to 30 million sequence reads and up to a 50 Mbase total length for all contigs combined.
 The capacity is determined by the amount of available RAM.
-When assembling a data set de novo, we recommend using paired end data, if available.
-Reference- guided (small genomes, contigs) Assembles/aligns reads onto one or more reference sequences/templates.
-This workflow is most frequently used for extending off the ends of saved contig consensus sequences.
-This type of assembly, which uses mate-pair data, can include up to 10 million reads and up to a 100 Mbase genome.
-It can be edited at a later time using a utility like SeqMan Ultra or SeqMan Pro.
-Hybrid reference- guided/de novo genome assembly This option utilizes both reference-guided and de novo assembly steps to resolve three types of structural variation (SV): insertions, deletions and replacements (indels) with minimal user intervention.
+When assembling a data set de novo , we recommend using paired end data, if available.
+NGS-based Genome finishing - initial error correction Align NGS data to a draft genome or contigs to correct large misalignments and smaller errors.
+This option utilizes both reference-guided and de novo assembly steps to resolve both single nucleotide and small multibase replacements (indels) as well as three types of larger structural variation (SV): insertions, deletions and large indels with minimal user intervention.
 In this workflow, your data should be from a haploid genome with at least one mate pair data set with read lengths of 100 bases or greater.
 Your total number of reads should be 10 million or less.
 If you use a larger data set, only the first 10 million reads will be used.
 For mate pair data, equal numbers of matching forward and reverse reads are processed.
 The SQD-formatted assembly can be edited at a later time using SeqMan Ultra or SeqMan Pro.
-When opened in SeqMan Ultra, contigs will already be organized into scaffolds in the Explorer panel.
-De novo Reference- juided small jenomes, contigs) De novo Reference- juided small jenomes, contigs) Hybrid eference- juided/de novo jenome assembly
+When opened in either application, contigs will already be organized into scaffolds in the Explorer panel. stage and some additional "finishing" steps after the gap closure portion takes place.
+During assembly, data is processed in several stages: